 Brookdale admits F-1 international students during the Autumn (September-December) and Spring (January-May) semesters.

 Deadlines for submitting applications and all supporting documents are June 1 for September classes, and October 1 for January classes.
-Late applications are considered on the case by case bases.
+Late applications are considered on the case by case basis.
 We recommend that you begin the application process at least 6 months prior to the expected date of enrollment.
 This will ensure adequate time to prepare and submit supporting documents, receive the I-20 form and apply for a student visa or change of status to F-1.

 If you wish to submit your application in person, please schedule an appointment with a member of the International Education Center Staff by calling 732-224-2799 or email us at email@example.com.